chess-24/okemos-chess/content/tournaments/grand-ledge-may-swiss-2026.md

 To play, you must register and pay online before the deadline because pairing for round one is performed prior to tournament start.

 ### Standard Entry
 The standard entry is 27 dollars for *active* United States Chess Federation (USCF) members.
-[Standard Registration Form](https://forms.gle/YnCE1P2yQBHr3H539).
+After April 30th, the entry increases to 32 [Standard Registration Form](https://forms.gle/YnCE1P2yQBHr3H539).

 ### Discounted USCF Membership
 To activate/reactivate USCF membership at a discount, please follow the instructions in the following form.
 Membership is *separate* from tournament entry and both an active USCF membership as well as a valid tournament entry is required. **[Discounted Membership Form](https://forms.gle/SQg5vnswCxhQWfYy9)**